Beech Hill Hotel

 For a map depicting the location of the Hotel, please click here

-From left to right:-
+From left to right in the above photo:-

 Joseph Ridgway from Rio de Janeiro, 23, arrived in March 1915, awarded his Aviator’s Certificate on 17 March 1916, joined the Royal Flying Corps, and was severely injured on 24 March 1917 whilst on a photographic reconnaissance flight in France.